christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <a href="https://www.neelnanda.io/mechanistic-interpretability/quickstart" title="www.neelnanda.io" rel="nofollow">Mechanistic interpretability</a> allows us to reverse engineer the inner workings and representations learned by neural networks into understandable algorithms and concepts that provide a granular, causal understanding of neural networks.

 Given my current focus on LLMs and my interest in psychology, I've been asking myself, how do decoder-only language models perform and solve theory of mind tasks?
 What is the model doing when it is performing and *solving* ToM tasks?

-I have a theory that some simplification (eg. distributional semantics, architecture specific) of abstract reasoning tasks like the theory of mind (ToM) task can be interpreted from the inner mechanisms of a GPT model to understand its internal representations of ToM tasks.
+I think that that some simplification (eg. distributional semantics, architecture specific) of abstract reasoning tasks like the theory of mind (ToM) task can be interpreted from the inner mechanisms of a GPT model to understand its internal representations of ToM tasks.
 If the circuit (algorithm) that completes this task can be reverse engineered, what makes that possible in a GPT model?

 Humans are capable of making inferences about the mental state of characters in a ToM sentence.
 These inferences require syntactic or prepositional logic, but what else?
 Let's first explore the linguistic principles of **First-Order Logic** (FOL), **Semantics** and **Pragmatics**.